-He acknowledged that there is work to be done in regards to understanding CCD.
-But, its effects on food are small.
+While he says there is still work to be done in regards to understanding CCD, its effects on food are small.

 “When we started this project, we expected to find huge effects, but we found very small ones,” said Rucker.
 “The only effects we found on consumers, for example, is that they probably pay about 10 cents more for a $7, one-pound can of almonds at the grocery store.”

 Commercial honeybee and wild pollinator populations are separate issues, he adds.
 “Data on those pollinators’ populations are sparse, and the impacts of maladies like CCD on their populations are not well understood.
 There is definitely much more work to be done to grasp the effects of CCD and other threats to bee health,” says Rucker.

 The EU recently decided not to renew the approval for Bayer’s insecticide known as thiacloprid.
 The insecticide is linked to CCD.

 According to Goulson, there are ways to help declining insect populations.
 The first is by rewilding urban gardens and parks to be more pollinator-friendly.

 “There is potential for a huge network of insect-friendly habitats right across the country.
 Already a lot of people are buying into the idea that they can make their gardens more wildlife-friendly by letting go of control a bit,” he said.

 The Somerset Wildlife Trusts notes that this means mowing your lawn less often and creating “bug hubs.”